Dowlatabadi/Travel/Exercise/README.md

         ..\Exercise>docker build . -t travel
-        docker run -it -p 8080:8080 --network="host" travel **Notice**: Network should be assigned to host, so the port 8090 would be reachable withing the API container
+        docker run -it -p 8080:8080 --network="host" travel **Notice**: Network should be assigned to host, so the port 8090 would be reachable within the API container

 **Notice**: The `host network` is working for linux users only, so if you are testing with Window/Mac, you need to use method 1.